AlainRossier/DynamicNetworkGames/README.md

-﻿# DynamicNetworkGames
+﻿# Dynamic Network Games
-This project provides the code to optimize a 3-person dynamic network game.
+This repository provides the source code to find Markov perfect equilibria in a dynamic network game with 3 agents, as defined in [1]
-The goal is to find one (or several) MPE for the network game.

 To run the code (under Linux) :
 >>> rm *.o